America’s aging population holds the promise of getting back the economy’s mojo.

 Finding Meaning, Money, and Happiness in the Second Half of Life

-America’s population is aging.
-People 65 and older will account for some 20 percent of the population in 2030, up from 13 percent in 2000.
-Many economic and social prognosticators worry that an aging population will erode the economy’s underlying dynamism with too few young workers supporting too many dependent elderly.
+Many economic and social prognosticators worry that an aging population will erode the economy’s underlying dynamism.
+Too few young workers will support too many dependent elderly.